mirage/irmin.org/data/tutorial/03_getting-started.md

         (Mem_schema)
 ```

-## Configuring and creating a repo
+## Configuring and Creating a Repo

-Different store types require different configuration options -- an on-disk
+Different store types require different configuration options.
+An on-disk
-store needs to know where it should be stored in the filesystem, however an
+store needs to know where it should be stored in the filesystem; however, an
 in-memory store doesn't.
 This means that each storage backend implements its own
-configuration methods based on [Irmin.Private.Conf] -- for the examples above
+configuration methods based on [`Irmin.Private.Conf`].
+For the examples above,
-there are `Irmin_mem.config`, `Irmin_fs.config` and `Irmin_git.config`, each
+there are `Irmin_mem.config`, `Irmin_fs.config`, and `Irmin_git.config`, each
 taking slightly different parameters.

 ```ocaml